tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

 ### Network Resource Partition Data Plane Selector {#SliceSelector}

-A router MUST be able to identify a packet belonging to a Slice-Flow Aggregate before it can apply the associated forwarding treatment or NRP-PHB.
+A router MUST be able to identify a packet belonging to a Slice-Flow Aggregate before it can apply the associated dataplane forwarding treatment or NRP-PHB.
-One or more fields within the packet MAY be used as an SAS to do this.
+One or more fields within the packet MAY be used as an FAS to do this.

 Forwarding Address Based Selector: